JennaKoslowski/fend-memory-project/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How To Play

+Download or clone repository, extract the .zip file and open index.html in browser.

+Click on two cards, if they match they stay up, if not they flip back over.
+When you have all 8 matches the game is won.
+You lose a star every 10 turns.

+This game uses JavaScript and JQuery.